: Lima, Cusco, Sacred Valley, Machu Picchu

 Pharmacies abound along Av El Sol.
 Cusco´s medical facilities are limited; head to Lima for serious procedures.

-Clinica Pardo (Phone 240997; Av de la Cultura 710; 24 horas) well equipped, but expensive.
+Clinica Pardo (Phone 240997; Av de la Cultura 710; 24 horas) is well-equipped, but expensive.

 Clinica Paredes ( Phone 225265; Lechugal 405; 24 horas).

-ATMs are plentiful in and around the Plaza de Armas and are also available at the airport, Huanchac train station and the bus terminal.
-Casas de cambio (foreign-exchange bureaus) give better exchange rates than banks, and are scattered around the main plazas and Av el Sol.
+ATMs are plentiful in and around the Plaza de Armas and are also available at the airport, Huanchac train station, and the bus terminal.
+Casas de cambio (foreign-exchange bureaus) give better exchange rates than banks and are scattered around the main plazas and Av el Sol.

 Puno is 35 minutes by plane / 5 hours by bus.
-Arequipa is 45minutes by plane / 9 hours by bus.
+Arequipa is 45 minutes by plane / 9 hours by bus.